CameronCod/Business_Analysis/README.md

+# Business Background
+The hospitality industry in South Africa is one of the most influential contributors to the country’s economy and tourism sector.
+Major tourist destinations such as Cape Town, Durban, and Johannesburg attract millions of visitors annually, making hotel service quality a key factor in regional competitiveness.
+In the digital era, most guests share their experiences on online platforms such as Booking.com, TripAdvisor, and Google Reviews.
+However, many hotels still rely on manual methods to interpret this feedback, which are time-consuming, inconsistent, and prone to human error.
+This project proposes the use of Artificial Intelligence (AI) and Natural Language Processing (NLP) to automatically analyse guest reviews.
+By converting unstructured text into measurable insights, hotels can identify customer satisfaction trends, detect recurring service issues, and make informed business decisions.
+This system aims to enhance guest experience, improve hotel performance, and strengthen South Africa’s local tourism economy.

 # Problem Definition
  The hospitality industry in South Africa plays a crucial role in the country’s economic and tourism development, yet many hotels face significant challenges in managing and interpreting guest feedback effectively.
 Each day,